 - Knowledge in Finnish or Swedish is not mandatory for all jobs in Finland, but definitely a plus → try to learn at least one.

-- Find language courses: Your own university, open university courses, Alma institute, online courses, audio guides etc.
+- Find language courses: Your own university, open university courses, Alma Adult Education Centre, online courses, audio guides etc.

 Summer jobs are very typical among students and young people in Finland.
 They are fixed-term and usually sometime between May and August.
 However, the application period can start already in December.